bacontime/blog-mirror/nature/astrosymbols.md

 </tr></thead>
 <tr>
 <td class="catsym">Orcus<br>
-<span class="moonsym">O</span></td>
+<span class="moonsym">O</span>🝿</td>
 <td>Called the "anti-Pluto" because it's orbit is similar to Pluto's, yet opposite from it.
 They are both resonant with neptune and have the same orbital period.
 Both of them cross over Neptune's orbit.
 But Pluto is close to the sun when Orcus is far away and vice versa.
 Also, both have a relatively large tidally locked moon, named after psychopomps. </td>
 <td>Underworld god and punisher of broken oaths.
-Namesake of ogres, orcs, and orcas.It's moon, Vanth, is named after another psychopomp.</td>
+Namesake of ogres, orcs, and orcas.
+Its moon, Vanth, is named after another psychopomp.</td>
 </tr>
 <tr>
-<td class="catsym">Quaoar<br></td>
+<td class="catsym">Quaoar<br>🝾</td>
 <td>Its icy shell was stripped away in a past collision.</td>
 <td>Sang and danced the cosmos into being.
 Wild animals enforce his will.<!--https://www.sacred-texts.com/nam/ca/bosc/bosc04.htm--></td>
 </tr>
 <tr>
-<td class="catsym">Gonggong<br>	共</td>
+<td class="catsym">Gonggong<br>	🝽</td>
-<td>Just barely big enough to hold onto volatile compounds..</td>
+<td>Just barely big enough to hold onto volatile compounds.</td>
-<td>Jerkwad serpent who knocked the earth off kilter.
-Also prone to causing floods, and his 9-headed sidekick had his teeth kicked in by Da Yu.</td>
+<td>共工<br>Man-faced serpent who knocked the earth off kilter.
+Also prone to causing floods, and his 9-headed sidekick had his teeth kicked in by Da Yu (of flood-conquering fame).</td>
 </tr>
 <tr>
 <td class="catsym">Sedna<br>⯲</td>
 <td>Almost as red as the planet Mars.
-Listen, they can't all be fascinating worlds with exciting geology and the potential for life.
-Sometimes it's a rock just really far away and all we know about it is a vague sense of its color.</td>
+That's pretty much all we know about it.
+Hey, they can't all be fascinating worlds with exciting geology and the potential for life.
+Sometimes they're just oddly colored rocks, really far away.</td>
 <td>God of the sea and sea creatures.
 Maybe she married a dog.
 Maybe she married a bird in disguise.
 Maybe she refused to marry anyone.
 The story varies.
 One way or another, she lost her fingers, which turned into sea mammals.</td>
 </tr>
 </table>